Award Recipients

 Requirements

-• Applicant CV, containing Education, Publications, Conference Abstracts, Awards sections.
+- Applicant CV, containing Education, Publications, Conference Abstracts and Awards sections.

-• Applicant statement of intent, describing the applicant’s background, research interests, and future goals as well as their involvement and/or interest in SMRA.
+- Applicant statement of intent (2 pages), describing the applicant’s background, research interests, and future goals as well as their involvement and/or interest in SMRA.

-• Nomination reference (1): the application should be accompanied by a letter of nomination that discusses the candidate’s research ability and the candidate’s involvement with SMRA.
-Preferred letter writers are research advisors or a present/past SMRA board member.
+- Nomination reference: the application should be accompanied by contact details of one reference letter writer (name, affiliation and e-mail address).
+The nominated reference letter writer should be willing to provide a letter of nomination that discusses the candidate’s research ability and the candidate’s involvement with SMRA.

 Number of Awards

-2 fellowships shall be awarded each year, with one M.D. fellow and one Ph.D. fellow.
+2 fellowships shall be awarded each year, with one post-graduate medical fellow and one Ph.D. fellow

 Evaluation Criteria

-• Track record of conference abstracts / publications / awards
+Overall track record of conference abstracts / publications / awards.

-• Maximize geographic diversity, clinical/physics diversity, EDI diversity in fellowship pool
+Diversity criteria including geographic representation, clinical/physics expertise, EDI diversity in fellowship pool.

-The fellowship committee is responsible for application review and mentorship placement discussion.
+The SMRA Awards Committee is responsible for application review and mentorship placement discussion.
 The committee is comprised of:

 Benefits

-• Presentation at “Meet the Junior Fellows” session, which will be similar to the “Meet the Rising Stars” session at the 2023 SMRA meeting.
+Presentation at “Meet the Junior Fellows” session at the annual meeting.

-• An invitation to join the on-site SMRA advisory board meeting, with trainee board membership for the next year after the conference
+An invitation to join the on-site SMRA advisory board meeting, and trainee board membership for the year following award reception.

-• A biographical interview on the SMRA website/social media
+A biographical interview that will be shared on the SMRA website/social media.

-• A designated senior SMRA mentor in a similar research area.
-Mentors would be expected to be available to fellows for consultation regarding scientific research, future career trajectory.
+A designated senior SMRA mentor with expertise in the research area of the junior fellow.
+Mentors will be available to fellows for consultation regarding scientific research, future career trajectory.
 Mentors are encouraged to provide virtual lab visits to allow for scientific exchange across sites.

 Application Timeline

-Applications are open as of May 2, 2024.
-To apply, please send the following materials to awards@society4mra.org by June 28, 2024.
+Applications are accepted as of April 16, 2025.
+To apply, please send the following materials to awards@society4mra.org by May 5, 2025.

-Nomination letters will be due one week after the fellowship application deadline.
+Nomination letters will be due one week after the fellowship application deadline, also to be submitted to awards@society4mra.org.

-We encourage anyone that meets the requirements to apply, even if you are unable to attend SMRA 2024 in person.
-The fellowship committee will review applications, and results will be disseminated to applicants by end-July.
+We encourage anyone that meets the requirements to apply, even if you are unable to attend SMRA 2025 in person.
+The awards committee will review applications, and results will be disseminated to applicants by the end of May.